dsaha-84/java-pipeline/README.md

-# java-pipeline
-This Repo is for java related git-jenkins pipeline
+This Project is going to be a pipeline project